lich4/ChargeLimiter/Readme.md

 ### Conditions may trigger starting charging:
 * Capacity lower than specified value
 * Plug in an adaptor once!!! in "Plug and charge" mode.
-* Temparature lower than specified value
+* Temperature lower than specified value

 ### Conditions may trigger stoping charging:
 * Capacity higher than specified value
-* Temparature higher than specified value
+* Temperature higher than specified value

 ### For Shortcuts.app
 New Shortcut - Add Action - Web - Safari - Open URLs